Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/nft-collection/public-metadata.md

 The developer can set base_uri to an API they control.
 An example is when ```initial_base_uri``` is set to ```www.api.example.com/``` and token_id is ```1```, ecosystem partners will query ```www.api.example.com/1``` when looking up details for token_id 1.

+Once the minting phase is complete and if the metadata won't change in the future.
+Developers may choose to remove the API and change base_uri to some folder of decentralised storage.
+An IPFS folder is the recommended solution.
+The base_uri would become ```ipfs://QmeUhYpVsJUD2ekWnbSsvjQ2vSBWDbrC2PmnjdCswYTjDF/``` and the same logic of having the token_id become part of the query string. ```ipfs://QmeUhYpVsJUD2ekWnbSsvjQ2vSBWDbrC2PmnjdCswYTjDF/1```

-The advantage of embedding the file onto the token is that it's quick and easy with no API required.
+An advantage of embedding the file onto the token is that it's quick and easy with no API required.
 But then is immutable for further changes.
 It is recommended to use a solution like decentralised storage to ensure your content isn't taken offline at any stage if opting for a token_uri implementation.

 It's possible to have a ```base_uri``` set and have set a ```token_uri```  for a token_id.
 In this case, the standard says that ```token_uri``` overrides ```base_uri``` if both are present.